-The Custom Import Helper guides you through the process of importing asset data from other sources into your application.
+The Custom Import Helper guides you through the process of importing asset data from other sources into your Sage FAS application.
 When importing data, you can add the assets into a new or existing company.
-You can import assets to update existing assets, or you can import them as new assets.
+You can import assets to update existing asset data, or you can import them as new assets.